supertylerc/kcli-configs/README.md

 replace the clusters (i.e., the top-level keys other than `.parameters`) as well adjust any default values in `.parameters`.
-In the individual cluster configs (i.e., anywhere that is `.*.type: kube`), you should probalby change the `.nets[]` value to attach the cluster to your specific libvirt networks.
-If you only have one libvirt network, you can put that in `.parameters.network` and remove the `.*.nets[]` field completely.
+In the individual cluster configs (i.e., anywhere that is `.*.type: kube`), you should probalby change the `.nets[]` and `.network value to attach the cluster to your specific libvirt networks.
+If you only have one libvirt network, you can put that in `.parameters.network`.

+> I'm not sure yet if `.nets[]` works in a `.type=kube`, so this param
+> might be redundant.

 By default, you will get a k3s cluster with the following attributes:
+* RAM
+  * Control Plane: 2GB
+  * Worker Node: 4GB
-* 6GB RAM
+  * Note: If only 1 node cluster, 6GB RAM is recommended
-* 4 CPU
+* CPU
+  * Control Plane: 1
+  * Worker Node: 2
+  * Note: If only 1 node cluster, 4 CPUs are recommended
 * 50GB thin-provisioned disk
-* 1 controller node
-* 0 worker nodes (the controller will double as a controller)
+* kcli controller/worker defaults
+  * Two clusters exist in this repo that override this to 1/2 ctl/wrk
 * Ubuntu 22.04 (for cgroupsv2 goodness)
 * `helm`, `istioctl`, and `cilium` installed
 * BPF settings necessary for running Cilium configured